rithiksenthil123/ANN-CI/README.md

-# ANN-CI
-Computational Intelligence - Assignment 1: Creating an Artificial Neural Network from scratch
+Creating an Artificial Neural Network from scratch